 The wet propylene from the steamer scrubber C 501 is compressed by the liquid ring type compressors K 501A/S at the pressure required for its returning to the B.L., where it can be recovered in the cracking.

-The suction pressure is adjusted by PRC 3002.1 which acts on the compressor by pass and keeps the pressure at 0.15 kg/cm2g, while the delivery pressure is controlled by PRC 3005 placed downstream the cooler E 504 and keeping the pressure of the stream returned to B.L. at 2.5 kg/cm2g.
+The suction pressure is adjusted by PIC 3002.1 which acts on the compressor by pass and keeps the pressure at 0.15 kg/cm2g, while the delivery pressure is controlled by PIC 3005 placed downstream the cooler E 504 and keeping the pressure of the stream returned to B.L. at 2.5 kg/cm2g.

 The second pressure regulator PIC 3002.2 on the suction line of compressor will vent to the flare under a controlled flow rate in case of shut down of the latter.